 - When you scale in a cluster, the worker nodes are removed from the cluster in the order that they are added after you scale out the cluster.

 - You must have more than 1 node that is not manually added to perform scaling in.

 - Log on to the Container Service console.

 - Under Kubernetes, click Clusters in the left-side navigation pane.

 - Click Scale Cluster at the right of the cluster.

 - Select Scale out or Scale in in the Scale field and then configure the number of worker nodes.

-In this example, scale out the cluster and change the number of worker nodes from one to four.
+In this example, scale out the cluster to change the number of worker nodes from one to four.

 - Enter the logon password of the node.